Netests/netests/docs/index.md

 In our current world, the stability of networks has become something of paramount importance.

-There are many solutions to define / check that your network is working :
+There are many solutions to define/check that your network is working :

-* Monitoring - Get metrcis with SNMP, "show" command, Telemetry, etc.
+- Monitoring - Get metrics with SNMP, "show" command, Telemetry, etc.
-* Logging - Manage and use log messages send by devices.
+- Logging - Manage and use log messages send by devices.
-* Alarming - Based on metrics and logging raise an alarms if something appears on your network.
+- Alarming - Based on metrics and logging raise alarms if something appears on your network.

 And, for a few years **Testing**.

 The goal of testing your network is to be sure that :

-* All BGP sessions are UP and the session.
+- All BGP sessions are UP.
-* Wires are correctly connected by checking LLDP neighbors.
+- 0
-* Destination are reachable by executing some Pings.
+- Destinations are reachable by executing some Pings.
-* etc.
+- etc.

-One of the biggest problem is **How can I test my network automatically ?**
+One of the biggest problems is **How can I test my network automatically?**

-All of these tests should be run after each change to be sure that they have not created a problem on your netwok
+All of these tests should be run after each change to be sure that they have not created a problem on your network

-Yet, the problem is that **we have to write some code to automate tests ...** But "*I'm a Network Engineer not a developer*".
+Yet, the problem is that **we have to write some code to automate tests ...** But "*I'm a Network Engineer, not a developer*".

-That's why **Netests.io** was created !
-The idea of **Netests.io** is to offer a way of testing your network without writing some codes !
+That's why **Netests.io** was created!
+The idea of **Netests.io** is to offer a way of testing your network without writing some codes!

 ## Netests features

 Netests.io is based on a source of truth.
-This source is used to define which you exepect on your network.
+This source is used to define which you expect on your network.

-When Netests.io is run, it will connect to the device, get informations by protocols and compare to your source of truth.
+When Netests.io is run, it will connect to the device, get information by protocols, and compare it to your source of truth.

-If the two results are the same, Netests will return a success, otherwise a failure.
+If the two results are the same, Netests will return success, otherwise a failure.

-Netests.io can connect to the device with `Netconf`, `ssh`, over a `rest api` and with `NAPALM` if the vendor is supported by NAPALM.
+Netests.io can connect to the device with Netconf, ssh, over a rest API, and with NAPALM if the vendor is supported by NAPALM.

-Not all connexion type are available for all devices.
+Not all connexion types are available for all devices.
 Some vendors don't support Netconf or REST API.

-Please before to start have a look on ``vendors_and_protocols``.
+Please before to start have a look at https://www.netests.io/vendors_and_protocols/